Here's some background information on the band: Who we are, how we got together, and why we do what we do...

 Jeremy Alston (Drums) - has played drums and solo piano in Connecticut for many years.
 A long-time member of the local jazz group Music From The Heart, he also teaches music and has performed all over the country in bands of various genres.

 Greg Butko (Reeds) - is a founding member of the Survivors Swing Band.
 Long active on the Connecticut music scene, he plays every week in the Charlie Kaman Band at the Duncaster in Bloomfield.
 Often he can be found performing with various other groups around the state.
 Greg has also performed internationally.
 Greg's newest jazz outlet is the 20th Century Jazz Limited band that plays Dixie/Swing jazz from the early to mid-1900's.

 Dave Mechler (Cornet, Trumpet) - was a founding and long-time member of Earl Capron's Bourbon Street Seven jazz band, performing all over Connecticut and New York.
 He also is a member of the aforementioned 20th Century Jazz Limited group.
 Over the years he played regularly with John Banker's Riverboat Ramblers and several other fine jazz groups from Connecticut to Vermont, as well as internationally and in Hawaii.

 Bill Steinhauser (Banjo, Guitar) - also known as Bill Lee, is an original member of the Survivors.
 He was a long-time NYC studio musician and recording engineer.
 He has worked and recorded with the likes of Mel Torme, Jack Teagarden, Stan Kenton, Frank Sinatra and other famous artists.
 Bill has played with several different Connecticut jazz groups over the years.
 He also is a member of the aforementioned 20th Century Jazz Limited group.

-A special announcement to visitors to our website: Our beloved guitarist and original member of our "family" Bill Steinhauser passed away early this morning, August 12, 2018, after a courageous battle with illness.
+A special announcement to visitors to our website: Bill Steinhauser, our beloved guitarist and an original member of our "family", passed away on August 12, 2018, after a courageous battle with cancer.
 We are all devastated by our loss, and we will miss Bill dearly; but the Survivors Swing Band will play on, our cherished memories of making music together with Bill never fading.
 Other fine guitarists will join us in Bill's stead, but for us there will always be but one Bill Steinhauser.